Written by Jerome Bixby, Arthur H. Singer, and Gene Roddenberry

 Commander Kang beams down to the surface with his own landing party and quickly takes Kirk and company prisoner.
 He threatens to torture Chekov (Walter Koenig) unless the Captain orders the Enterprise to beam them up.

 Someone wants the Federation and the Klingons at war with each other.
 It’s this blob of light that keeps changing colors nearby while all of this is happening.
 The audience knows it, but the characters do not.
 Chekov keeps talking about the Klingons having killed his brother, yet Sulu (George Takei) says he had no brother and was an only child.
-This energy being seems to thrive on the animosity between the Klingons and Enterprise crew, and also influence them.
+This energy being seems to thrive on the animosity between the Klingons and Enterprise crew, and also influences them.
 Scotty (James Doohan) is sent to check the weapons and finds all of the phasers have been transformed into elaborate swords.

 Slowly the Captain comes to realize they are being manipulated, and the only way to defeat the being is by ending the fighting.
 Much the same way he comes to the realization that the way to solve the problem in A Private Little War is to stand down he must do that here and convince the Klingons of the same.